jjnether/obsidian_backup/jnetherton/DA/Active Orders/108629 - Meralco.md

 		- How to lift switch properly with lifting point
 		- CT installation
 		- How to install elbow properly - leave to elbow manufacturer
-	- Telecoms?
-- Protection Settings
-	- Control and relay navigation
-	- Updating of relay settings (manually and thru laptop)
-	- TCC Curves
-	- Downloading of events
 - Testing
 	- Visual inspection
 	- Electrical tests